jlian/jlian.co/content/posts/hdmi-cec.md

 2. Let it print every `TRAFFIC` line for you to parse.
 3. Feed it `tx ...` commands on stdin only when you need to intervene.

-[^python-cec]: There are Python bindings for libCEC, but they’re poorly documented and I found it easier to just wrap `cec-client` as a subprocess.
+[^python-cec]: There are Python bindings for libCEC like [python-cec](https://pypi.org/project/cec/), but they're under-documented and I found it easier to just wrap `cec-client` as a subprocess.

 The only catch: monitor mode (`-m`) can’t transmit.
 So for the automation we switch to: